Every Menu Item at McDonald's—Ranked

 Per classic regular size: 530 calories, 30 g fat (15 g saturated fat, 1 g trans fat), 1,490 mg sodium, 40 g carbs (3 g fiber, 4 g sugar), 25 g protein

-Like most of the sandwiches here, the Steak, Egg & Cheese Bagel has more than half a day’s fat, but it ties for the highest amount of sodium of any main menu item (second only to one salad—which are often diet bombs in disguise).
+Like most of the sandwiches here, the Steak, Egg & Cheese Biscuit has more than half a day’s fat, but it ties for the highest amount of sodium of any main menu item (second only to one salad—which are often diet bombs in disguise).

 Hotcakes and Sausage